wp-plugins/advanced-iframe/readme.txt

 = If a shortcode does not work =
 If a shortcode does not work please view the shortcode in the editor in text mode.
 If you copy a shortcode directly from the settings maybe additional html is copied as well.
 And this causes the shortcode to fail.

+= How to use the iframe several times on the same installation = By default the settings from the settings are used.
+So you only have to use [advanced-iframe securitykey="Your security key"]

+If you want to use the advanced iframe several time you can overwrite all settings from the settings sirectly in the shortcode.
+So for a different url you have to use:

+[advanced-iframe securitykey="Your security key" src="http://www.tinywebgallery.com"]

+For a different url and width use:

+[advanced-iframe securitykey="Your security key" src="http://www.tinywebgallery.com" width="500"]

 = If you use several iframes on the same page =
 If you use multiple iframes on the same page make sure that you give each shortcode a different id!
 Cookies and additional_height are not supported yet when you use more than one iframe on one page because they are used as global variables in the external js file.
 They work fine if you use them on different pages.